 Full transfer advice, including timetables, is provided in your Walkers’ Pack.
 Contact us if you would like additional pre-booking information.

 Where You'll Stay

 Spend your first nights in one of several possible hotels in the heart of Amalfi.
 Our hotels in Praiano are well-located and friendly (upgrade with sea-view rooms and pool available for two-night-plus stays).
 We offer several small hotels in Positano; most are well-located in the heart of the town and, therefore, within easy reach of dinner but one is on quiet Fornillo beach and therefore away from Positano’s milling hordes.
 In Sant’ Agata stay in a well appointed hotel or choose Le Tore, a working organic farm where you’ll normally have dinner; much of what you’ll eat has been grown here too.
 Should you opt for a night in Marina del Cantone our accommodation here overlooks the beach, while the pension in nearby Nerano is stylish and has a pool to compensate.
-In Sorrento, you’ll stay in a recently renovated hotel, right in the heart of the town.
+In Sorrento, you’ll stay right in the heart of the town.
 Opportunities to upgrade in each village and in Sorrento.
 On Capri, our hotel is in the heart of Capri village but still quiet (minimum stay of 2 nights and 3 in high season), or you could choose to stay in quieter Anacapri.

 A 4-star family run hotel which enjoys excellent views.
 Villa Romita is located nearby and is a restored 19th century villa.

 A small hotel with a warm welcome, great sea views yet close to the town centre.Website

 A former 13th century Franciscan Friary in excellent location.
 Pool.Website

 Praiano – Locanda Costa Diva (B&B)

 Garden terraces with lemon trees give this hotel its character.
 Restaurant.
 Some rooms a little on the small side.Website